bad-d0nkey/digital-basics/wget/wget-basics/log-file-for-tutorial-on-wget-basic-usage.md

 ## what I did

-+ step 1: sort out the command prompt/powershell/terminal/ubuntu thing
++ step 1: sort out the command prompt/powershell/terminal/ubuntu thing so i know where to work
 	+ okay, that was not so confusing after all

 + step 2: determine if wget was installed